balazsfabian/git-workflow/README.md

 ```

 ## Using Hosted Remote Repositories
 Yippy!
-My project is now completely safe!
+Your project is now completely safe!
 Or is it?
 Git stores the snapshost (commits) and other relevant data
 in the top directory of your project, in a folder called `.git`.
 If you are really insistent of scrubbing the project,
 there is no arguing with a good old-fashioned `rm -rf .git`.
 This deletes the complete history of your project that
 was kept safe by Git.
 However, you can make use of the ***distributed*** nature of Git by pushing your project into